Male Victims of Domestic Violence

 According to the Centers for Disease Control and Prevention, one in seven men over the age of 18 are abused by an intimate partner each year.
 That’s not all, as one in ten men are either raped, physically abused, or stalked by an intimate partner.

 Sexual preference doesn’t matter either.
 Three in ten heterosexual men have experienced sexual violence other than rape in their lifetime, as compared to two in five homosexual men.
 Male victims in a same-sex relationship might not want to come forward with a domestic violence claim because it could lead to their homosexual status being made public.
+If you are in New Jersey, and in need of help contact attorney Anthony Carbone today.

 Recognizing the Signs of Abuse